NigelGoh16/Employee_Tracking/README.md

 For custom models:

-Any models can be retrained with your own custom data in the Tag_Identification.ipynb notebook.
+Any models can be retrained with your own custom data in the Model_Training.ipynb notebook.

 For custom data: